UNDP and the UN System

 With regard to decision-making within the UNDP Egypt Country Office, the Resident Representative is officially accredited to the country and represents the highest level of accountability of the UNDP in Egypt.
-The Resident Representative delegates authority to various levels of management such as the Country Director and Deputy Country Director.
+The Resident Representative delegates authority to various levels of management such as the Country Director.
 Decisions in the office are made by various bodies in UNDP, including the Middle Management Group for setting the direction of the UNDP programme priorities, and the Programme and Operations Teams focusing respectively on project management and financial and human resources.

 Development Partners Group

-One of the main functions of the theme groups is to regularly discuss progress and challenges in the specific area with line ministry representatives.
+The aim of these thematic groups is to facilitate information sharing and coordination among development partners based in Egypt supporting the sectors outlined above.
+Also, one of the main functions of the theme groups is to regularly discuss progress and challenges in the specific area with line ministry representatives.
 Theme groups are requested to prepare a simple annual work that identifies its key deliverable(s) for the coming year, and then to report back to the Plenary on progress by using the same template and also by presenting at plenary sessions.

 Since the aid effectiveness movement picked up steam with the 2005 Paris Declaration, the DAG (and now the DPG) mandates began to embrace aid effectiveness, including better coordination of policy and programme activities among partners in development and, more recently, through the establishment of a mutual accountability system with the Government of Egypt.